Warrington Wolves–Wigan Warriors rivalry: History

-The competitive history of the two clubs began on 18 January 1873 when the then two month old Wigan Warriors played their first match against Warrington Wolves (who would not form an official team for another three years).
+The competitive history of the two clubs began on 18 January 1873 when the then two-month-old Wigan Warriors played their first match against Warrington Wolves (who would not form an official team for another three years).
 Both clubs were founding members of the NRFU, and have enjoyed a fierce rivalry throughout their history.
 Both sides also have other major rivalries, Warrington vs Widnes Vikings and Wigan vs St Helens, which at times has dampened the rivalry between them.
-However it's was Wigan's dominance in during the late 80s and 90s which caused the largest taming of the rivalry.
-It's was only in 2009 and 2010 following Warrington's back to back victory in the Challenge Cup and the club's subsequently establishing themselves as a Super League Top Four Club which saw the rivalry heat up again as both teams started simultaneously competing for top honours.
+However it was Wigan's dominance in during the late 1980s and 90s which caused the largest taming of the rivalry.
+It was only in 2009 and 2010 following Warrington's back-to-back victory in the Challenge Cup and the club's subsequently establishing themselves as a Super League Top Four Club which saw the rivalry heat up again as both teams started simultaneously competing for top honours.
 In the decade that followed, the clubs contested three Super League Grand Finals in 2013, 2016, and 2018.
 The rivalry has said to have been at its peak between 2011 and 2013.